6. Immigration

 Section contents

-- Government wishes to reduce immigration, but an ageing population means UK needs more migrant workers not fewer
+• Government wishes to reduce immigration, but an ageing population means UK needs migrant workers

 Click here for summary of Brexit FactBase.